-The proliferation of Connected Medical Device Security has become essential with the rise of these connected medical devices, from smartwatches to biometric scanners, bridging the gap in healthcare delivery.
-As their use surged, the global market value is projected to hit $60 billion by 2027, a staggering $38 billion leap from 2020 (source: Deployment of Connected Medical Devices and Growing Applications of IoMT Drives the Healthcare Connected Devices Market across Different Regions).
-This growth amplifies the urgency for robust cybersecurity measures, ensuring the safety and privacy of patients’ data and the seamless functionality of these critical devices.
+With their growing prevalence, the global market for connected medical devices is projected to reach $60 billion by 2027, a significant increase from $38 billion in 2020.
+This growth amplifies the urgency for robust connected medical device security measures, ensuring the safety and privacy of patients’ data and the seamless functionality of these critical devices.

 Unauthorized entries into medical databases can be detrimental to patients as well as healthcare organizations.
 Such databases contain troves of sensitive information such as insurance records and financial data.
 A data breach is a serious violation of patient privacy that can lead to penalties, lawsuits, and other costly consequences for healthcare providers.